 There are two phases of training.
 In the first three years participants serve as Contemplative Care Mentors and in the following two years, they may begin to practice as a Contemplative Care Educator.

 Individuals cannot apply to be a Contemplative Care Mentor or Educator.

-NYZCCC’s teachers will recommend candidates, identifying those whom they believe have a developed Zen practice, the needed maturity and a temperament for teaching.
+NYZCCC’s teachers will recommend candidates, identifying those whom they believe have a steady Zen practice and the needed maturity and a temperament for teaching Contemplative Care.

 Contemplative Care Mentor

 A Contemplative Care Mentor is an active Formal Zen Student of the NYZCCC Guiding Teachers community who practices meditation with the sangha on a weekly basis, sits most half-day monthly retreats, has participated in the Foundations in Contemplative Care Training and CPE and is engaged with care at the bedside.
 They attend NYZCCC’s fall Contemplative Care Retreat and the January Winter Sesshin.
 They meet for supervision twice a month with their teacher, assist in teaching Foundations and mentor Foundations students.